 Nutrition International and Government of the Philippines move forward with their national nutrition action plan collaboration

-Nutrition International’s Technical Assistance for Nutrition (TAN) project is continuing to collaborate with the Philippine government to deliver the Philippine Plan of Action for Nutrition (PPAN) 2017-2022.
+Nutrition International is continuing to collaborate with the Philippine government to deliver the Philippine Plan of Action for Nutrition (PPAN) 2017-2022.

 Posted on November 2, 2017

-Iloilo City, Philippines – Nutrition International’s Technical Assistance for Nutrition (TAN) project is continuing to collaborate with the Philippine government to deliver the Philippine Plan of Action for Nutrition (PPAN) 2017-2022.
+Iloilo City, Philippines – Nutrition International, through its Nutrition Technical Assistance Mechanism (NTEAM)’s Technical Assistance for Nutrition (TAN) project, is continuing to collaborate with the Philippine government to deliver the Philippine Plan of Action for Nutrition (PPAN) 2017-2022.
 Led by the National Nutrition Council (NNC), the new nutrition plan provides a roadmap on how to address urgent nutritional challenges faced by the Philippines population.

 The Philippines joined the Scaling Up Nutrition (SUN) Movement in 2014, indicating its commitment to ending hunger and malnutrition in all its forms, and ensuring that each Filipino enjoys his or her right to good food and good nutrition.
 The nation hopes to further deliver on this commitment with the development of its new nutrition plan.

 These assignments follow Nutrition International’s initial support to the development of the PPAN back in 2016.
-TAN consultants first collaborated with the NNC and UNICEF to complete a thorough nutrition landscape analysis of the Philippines, which involved extensive national and regional consultations with numerous stakeholders within the country.
+Through NTEAM’s TAN project, technical assistance consultants first collaborated with the NNC and UNICEF to complete a thorough nutrition landscape analysis of the Philippines, which involved extensive national and regional consultations with numerous stakeholders within the country.
 With these findings, the PPAN 2017-2022 was drafted to reflect local priorities, ambitions, and needs.

 ‘’The PPAN formulation was a good learning and re-learning experience as the team of consultants pursued the terms of the contract even in a very time-constrained context.
 We hope this is but a start of a fruitful working relationship with Nutrition International on the common goal of improving the nutritional situation of the country.’’